 Orthopedic surgeons like Dr. James Devellis are the specialists who examine, diagnose and treat diseases and injuries of the musculoskeletal system.
 Their primary focus is of course on those areas of the body that allows for movement and their tools are surgery, physical therapy and corrective mechanical devices.

-With an aging population that has mobility issues at the top of its health problem areas, Ortopedic surgeons are in high demand.
-Competition for orthopedic residency programs over the past decade have been the most pursued of all residencies over the last decade.
-With the greatest specialty sought being sports medicine, rehabilitation, and pediatrics.
-It is a large and growing field especially in urban areas.
+With an aging population that has mobility issues at the top of its health problem areas, orthopedic surgeons are in high demand.
+The aging process brings about wear and tear of joints with these degenerative changes making the elderly ever more susceptible to injuries such as disc protrusion or thoracic herniated disc.
+Competition for orthopedic residency programs over the past decade has been the most pursued of all residencies over the last decade.
+With the greatest specialty sought to be sports medicine, rehabilitation, and pediatrics.
+It is a large and growing field, especially in urban areas.

 Orthopedics will normal have an area of specialization and a deep knowledge and skill in that area.
 These most often include: Hand, spine or foot surgery, joint reconstruction; pediatric orthopedics, and sports medicine.
 A popular area for orthopedic surgeons is also oncologic orthopedics focusing on the diagnosis and treatment of tumors and tumor-like conditions which can grow in the soft tissues of the musculoskeletal system.
 There are also orthopedic trauma surgeons who treat serious injuries sustained in an accident.
 Each of these maladies may require surgery or the utilization of a mechanical device to aid in the patient’s recovery or replacement of mobility.